-Tutankhamun’s Mask, also known as the funerary mask of tutankhamun, is one of the most famous works of art in the world.
-Discovered by Howard Carter in 1925, it is the death mask of the Egyptian Pharaoh of 18th dynasty Tutankhamun who reigned 1332–1323 BC.
-The mask is made from 11kg of solid gold.
+The Mask of Tutankhamun is one of the most famous works of art in the world.
+Discovered by Howard Carter in 1925, it is the death mask of the Egyptian pharaoh of the 18th dynasty, Tutankhamun, who reigned from 1332-1323BCE.
+It’s made from 11kg (24lb) of solid gold.

-Khufu, an ancient Egyptian pharaoh of the first dynasty and builder of the greatest pyramid of Giza – ruled for 63 years, from 2589 to 2566 BC.
-The statue of Khufu, also known as the Ivory figurine of Khufu, was discovered by Flinders Pitrie in 1903 during an excavation in Abydos, Egypt.
-The statue is considered a big historical and archaeological artifact, although it is only around 7.5 cm high, 22.9 cm long, and 22.6 cm wide.
+Khufu, an ancient Egyptian pharaoh of the first dynasty and builder of the Great Pyramid of Giza, ruled for 63 years from 2589BCE to 2566BCE.
+The Statue of Khufu, also known as the Ivory Figurine of Khufu, was discovered by Flinders Pitrie in 1903 during an excavation in Abydos.
+The statue is considered a major historical and archaeological artefact, although it is only pocket-sized in stature.

-Khafra, Khefren, or Chephren, was an ancient Egpytian pharoah of the 4th dynasty, son of Khufu, and the builder of pyramid of Khafra at Giza.
+Khafra, Khefren, or Chephren, was an ancient Egpytian pharaoh of the fourth dynasty, son of Khufu and the builder of the pyramid of Khafra at Giza.
 Not much is known about him, but it is believed that he reigned for around 26 years.
-Some authors say that the Great Sphinx of Giza was also built for him in approximately 2500 BC.
-Tha Khafra statue is made of Diorite.
+Some authors say the Great Sphinx of Giza was also built for him in approximately 2500BCE.
+The Statue of Khafra is made of diorite.

-Merneptah Stele, also known as the Victory Stele of Merneptah or Israel Stele, is an engraving by the ancient Egyptian king Merneptah – fourth ruler of the 19th dynasty, who reigned from 1213 to 1203 BC.
-The stele was discovered by the English Egyptologist Flinders Petrie in 1896 at Thebes, and now can be found in the Egyptian Museum in Cairo.
+The Merneptah Stele, also known as the Victory Stele of Merneptah or Israel Stele, is an engraving by the ancient Egyptian king Merneptah – fourth ruler of the 19th dynasty, who reigned from 1213 to 1203BCE.
+It was discovered by English Egyptologist Flinders Petrie in 1896 at Thebes.